 1 of 3

-Double Filtration Plasmapheresis (DFPP):
+Selective apheresis: Double Filtration Plasmapheresis

 DFPP is highly efficient for over 70 diseases and conditions including autoimmune conditions, multiple sclerosis, Alzheimer's disease, myasthenia gravis, systemic lupus, rheumatoid arthritis, kidney diseases, atherosclerosis, diabetes complications, obesity, long COVID, allergies, chronic fatigue syndrome, and heavy metal toxicity.
 DFPP is also used in longevity medicine and in-vitro fertilization treatments.
-DFPP has a strong anti-inflammatory and healing effects.
+DFPP has strong anti-inflammatory and healing effects.

 DFPP is approved in the US, Germany, Japan, Canada, and other countries.
-International research confirms it's efficiency.

 Clinics around the world are launching DFPP in outpatient setting, and we have brought this technology to Poland.